Single-shot near-field reconstruction of metamaterial dispersion: Materials and Methods

 \subsection{Near-field scanning and FFT}

 In our experimental setup, the near-field distribution above the sample was measured.
 Owing to the polarization of the high-$k$ modes, the measured transmission parameter S$_{21}$ is proportional to the $H_z$ field distribution at the corresponding frequency.
 Using a vector network analyzer (VNA), we recorded the transmission between two electrically small loop antennas over a broad frequency range [see Fig.~\ref{fig:03_measurements}(a,b)].
 The source antenna was placed near the center of the resonator, inside the sample, to excite all supported TM modes through near-field coupling.
 The receiving antenna—also a small loop oriented to detect the magnetic field component normal to the sample surface—was positioned 3 mm above the sample.
+For the spectra presented in Fig.~\ref{fig:03_measurements}(a,b), the receiver was placed at a position offset by fifteen unit cells in both the vertical and horizontal directions from the center of the sample, as indicated in the top-view inset of Fig.~\ref{fig:03_measurements}(a).

 To perform eigenmode analysis of the experimental data, we employed a FFT, which converts the field distribution $H_z(x,y)$ in real space into the Fourier spectrum $H_z(k_x,k_y)$ in reciprocal space, also referred to as $k$-space.
 The resulting two-dimensional map has a limited resolution due to the finite number of unit cells in the resonator.
 Results for several frequencies are shown in Fig.~\ref{fig:03_measurements}(c), where the brightest points in $k$-space correspond to the wavevectors of the plane-wave components with the highest amplitude in real space, forming the isofrequency contours.